-GDPR requires controllers and processors alike to implement risk management activities in order to assess risks with regards to the rights and freedoms of natural persons.
+GDPR requires controllers and processors alike to implement risk management activities in order to assess risks with regard to the rights and freedoms of natural persons.
 These risks need to be addressed through technical and organisational measures.
 Whilst the MDR might address some of the technical measures, it does not meet any requirements related to organisational measures.
 Also, the scope of the technical measures might be limited.

 Although GDPR does a great job in defining what needs to be considered (e.g. confidentiality, integrity, availability and resilience of processing systems) and gives clear proposals of favoured security measures (e.g. pseudonymisation and encryption), it leaves a lot of room for interpretation as to what appropriate measures are.

 This is where ISO standards, such as ISO 27001 can come in.
 The standard supports companies in setting up their risk analysis methodologies and helps them to implement technical and organisational controls.
 As the standard is specific for healthcare companies, and since companies might process a lot of types of information (besides patient data), it allows manufacturers to define their own scope and the place in the organisation where they will apply the ISO 27001.

 The strength of multiple layers

 In addition to compliance standards to help design secure systems, Aidence uses the experience of their technical personnel to implement a best practice technical architecture.
 One example of this is a multi-layered security design.